 After visiting a local farm we go further into the mountains to Zarcero, with an impressive setting and a famous plaza adorned with fantastical topiary.
 Then we’ll head sharply down into the Northern Lowlands to La Fortuna, an agricultural town and adventure center with Arenal Volcano as a sensational backdrop.
-We’ll enjoy a superb view of the volcano from the Arenal Observatory Lodge, on the slopes of an extinct volcano overlooking Arenal.
-The Lodge will be our home for the next two nights.
+We’ll enjoy a superb view of the volcano from a lodge on the slopes of an extinct volcano overlooking Arenal.
+The lodge will be our home for the next two nights.

 This morning we’ll explore along the trails around our hotel, with countless opportunities to photograph birds, butterflies and, hopefully, mammals such as capuchin monkeys, sloths, and coatis.
 Your afternoon will be at leisure: a chance to relax, further explore the grounds, or to partake in the many activities available locally.
 This evening we’ll descend to a local hot spring to soak in thermal waters.
-We’ll spend the night at Arenal Observatory Lodge.
+Second night at the lodge.

 Today we venture around the superbly scenic north shore of Lake Arenal and descend to Guanacaste.
 This dry lowland region (once part of Nicaragua) is quintessential cattle country and we’ll find time to visit a working cattle farm to photograph.
 After lunch overlooking the Corobici River (popular for whitewater rafting), we’ll stop in Liberia to photograph the historic colonial quarter before continuing to Guaitíl.
 The tranquil village is famous as a center for Chorotega ceramics, providing opportunities to photograph every stage of production.
-We overnight at Rancho Humo, in the heart of the Tempisque wetlands.
+We overnight in the heart of the Tempisque wetlands in Guanacaste.

 We’ll dedicate today to exploring the wetlands—a superb birding venue, where we have a strong likelihood of seeing roseate spoonbills and jabiru storks close up—and the shoreline of Palo Verde National Park on a boat tour, accompanied by a naturalist guide.
 Keep your camera at the read for crocodiles and all manner of other wildlife.
-We’ll spend tonight at Rancho Humo, Guanacasta.
+We’ll spend a final night in Guanacasta.

 Up early this morning to explore Monteverde Cloud Forest Biological Reserve at the peak hour for birding.
 We have a very good chance of photographing the Resplendent quetzal—an unforgettable treat!
 The trails also offer opportunities to focus up close on insects, plus orchids and other flora.
 We’ll also visit the Hummingbird Gallery, named for the many hummingbirds drawn to the feeders.
 The afternoon is again free for you to relax, or take advantage of the many venues (from a Serpentarium to The Bat Jungle) and activities (from horseback riding to ziplines).
-We’ll spend the night at Poco a Poco Hotel, in Santa Elena.
+We’ll continue our stay in Santa Elena.

 After breakfast, we’ll drive via Atenas and La Garita and the old carreta route (followed in olden days by carts hauling coffee beans to the Pacific port of Puntarenas).
 We’ll break to photograph at the Botanical Orchid Garden.
 Following lunch, we’ll continue to our hotel, at the base of Poás Volcano.
-We’ll spend the night at Villa San Ignacio, El Cacao, Alajuela.
+We’ll spend the night in El Cacao, Alajuela.

 We’ll rise early to take advantage of the best weather conditions as we drive up the mountain to Poás Volcano National Park, where we hope to photograph the massive crater from the viewing platform (NOTE: The park frequently closes due to volcanic activity.)
 We’ll also hike amid a photogenic dwarf forest, plus enjoy the spectacular scenery as we descend again past strawberry and dairy farms.
 This afternoon is at leisure, with an option to visit downtown San José.
-We’ll spend the night at Villa San Ignacio, El Cacao, Alajuela.
+We’ll spend our second and final night in El Cacao, Alajuela.

 We’ll transfer to the airport for your flights home.